There are some things that you just can't change ...

 Everyone wants a great sex life, but few people know how to achieve it and even fewer know how to maintain it in a long-term relationship.
-Couple’s try new positions and look for "sexy" things to wear.
+Couples try new positions and look for "sexy" things to wear.
 They try to improve their communication and relationship skills.
-But to really have a great sex life you have to know the secrets of what it means to be male and female.
+But to really have a really hot sex life you have to know the secrets of what it means to be male and female.
 And learn the dance of creative connection.

-Sex Secret #1: The Market Place Is a Bad Place for Sex Education
+1. The Marketplace Is a Bad Place for Sex Education

 There are “boy” things and “girl” things.
 We are not unisex beings no matter how politically correct we try and be.
 However, what the salesmen of the world tell us about the essence of gender is not to be trusted.
 When I got my first bicycle and was told the "boy bikes" had a bar across and the "girl" bikes didn’t, I rebelled.
 I was well aware that boys had vulnerable sex parts that hung down in front and that riding a bike could be a dangerous activity (particularly when learning).
 It was obvious to me that bouncing off the seat onto a hard metal bar was not good for my boy parts and I would be much safer having a bike with a scoop in front.

-I did get teased for riding my bike and I learned to stand up for my own male essence.
+Bottom line: I did get teased for riding my bike, and I learned to stand up for my own male essence.
 We need to stand up for who we really are as males and females.